VPN Review: TunnelBear

 Conclusion

-For those without a good sense of humor, avoid TunnelBear: The most playful VPN provider tries to win your affection at every turn with puns, wordplay, and endearing graphics.
-To a certain extent, this strategy works: The apps are made-to-please, the most important features are included, a free version is available, and the provider's security has been authenticated twice by external audits.
+For those without a good sense of humor, avoid TunnelBear.
+The service is easily the most playful VPN we encountered, trying to win your affection at every turn with puns, wordplay, and endearing graphics.
+To some extent, this strategy works: Its apps are made-to-please and include the most important features, a free version is available, and the provider's security has been authenticated by external audits.

 Customer Ratings

-Among the customer reviews which we evaluated, TunnelBear was seen positively.
-A number of users praised its low price, and the user-friendliness of its applications.
-In terms of complaints, connection problems were the most frequently cited issues.
+Among the customer reviews we evaluated, TunnelBear was seen positively.
+A number of users praised its low price and the user-friendliness of its applications.
+In terms of complaints, connection problems were the most frequently cited issue.